 Additionally, certain violations are punishable as a misdemeanor, or by imprisonment for not more than six months or a fine of not more than $500.00, or both.
-(This penalty applies to commission of acts that are defined as being unfair or deceptive by the act, such as certain misrepresentations by telephone solicitors.
-It does not apply to violations of the do-not-call provisions.)
+This penalty applies to commission of acts that are defined as being unfair or deceptive by the act, such as certain misrepresentations by telephone solicitors.
+It does not apply to violations of the Do Not Call Registry.

-Complaints for violations of the no-call law may be filed with the Federal Trade Commission, www.donotcall.gov, the Federal Communications Commission, email@example.com, and with the Attorney General's Consumer Protection Division.
-For your assistance in filing with the Attorney General, a Do-Not-Call complaint form may be found on the Attorney General's website: www.michigan.gov/ag.
-Mail complaints to:
+Complaints for violations of the no-call law may be filed with the Federal Trade Commission, the Federal Communications Commission, and with the Attorney General's Consumer Protection Division.

 Toll free: 877-765-8388